Interested in a private company training? Request it here.

 This module discusses the different types of storage available in Azure Storage as well as data lake storage.
 Also some of the tools to load and manage files in Azure storage and Data lake storage are covered.

-When the data is stored and analysed on on-premises you typically use ETL tools such as SQL Server Integration Services for this.
+When the data is stored and analyzed on-premises you typically use ETL tools such as SQL Server Integration Services for this.
 But what if the data is stored in the Azure cloud?
 Then you can use Azure Data Factory, the cloud-based ETL service.
 First we need to get used to the terminology, then we can start creating the proper objects in the portal.

 This module dives into the process of building a Data Factory pipeline from scratch.
 The most common activities are illustrated.
 The module also focusses on how to work with variables and parameters to make the pipelines more dynamic.